Languages of Malta: Italian

-Italian-language loading bill of the English steamship "Allegra", 1871 owned by Fratelli Agius, transporting cattle from Benghazi, Libya to Malta.
+Italian-language loading bill of the English steamship Allegra, 1871 owned by Fratelli Agius, transporting cattle from Benghazi (then part of the Ottoman Empire) to Malta.

 For many centuries and until 1934, Italian was the official language of Malta.
 Indeed, it was considered the language of culture in Malta since the Italian Renaissance.
 In the 19th century, Italian irredentists and Italian Maltese wanted to promote its use throughout Malta for plans to re-unify it to Italy as Malta was part of the Kingdom of Sicily up to 13th century.
 In the first decades of the 20th century, there was even a struggle within Maltese society and politics over the "language problem", which came to a head before World War II.

 Italian inscription from the former Ġnien tal-Kmand at Żabbar.
 This inscription dates back from the early 19th century, when Malta was a British protectorate.

 In 1933, the Constitution was withdrawn over the Government's budgetary vote for the teaching of Italian in elementary schools.
 The use of Italian in official matters was politically motivated by the anti-reformist party and by the Roman Catholic Church as a form of status quo and conservative measures against the Protestant British.

 Today, 66% of the Maltese population can speak Italian, and 8% of the population "prefer" to use it in day-to-day conversation, due to the large recent influx of Italian immigrants.
-Although Italian has been replaced by English as the official language, it is still used and is spoken commonly in certain professional workplaces by Italian immigrants.
+Although Italian has been replaced by English as an official language, it is still used and is spoken commonly in certain professional workplaces by Italian immigrants.
 The percentage of speakers today, 66%, is in fact much greater than when the language was actually official, in 1931, when only 14% spoke it.

 A large number of Maltese learn Italian through Italian television as Italian media broadcast reach the Maltese Islands.